sharpspoon/hexward.com/README.md

-# HexWard Consulting Website
+# Hexward Consulting Website

-A professional website for HexWard, a software consulting firm.
+A professional website for Hexward, a software consulting firm.
 This website showcases the company's services, team, and provides a way for potential clients to get in touch.

 ## Project Structure